zhenyilin378-ai/zhenyilin378-ai.github.io/content/research/_index.md

 # Publications

 ## Journal Articles in Chinese

-6. Shiow-Duan Hawang and You-Chen Chen.
-(2025).
+- **2025** — Shiow-Duan Hawang and You-Chen Chen.
 Voters’ Evaluation of Legislators’ Consistency and Inconsistency in Positions: Evidence from Survey Experiment.
-Journal of Electoral Studies 32(1), 39-78.
+Journal of Electoral Studies, 32(1), 39-78.

-5. Cheng-Han Tsai, Shiow-Duan Hawang, and You-Chen Chen.
-(2024).
+- **2024** — Cheng-Han Tsai, Shiow-Duan Hawang, and You-Chen Chen.
 The Relationship between Legislators’ Political Ambition and Legislative Performances: A Machine Learning Approach.
 Public Administration & Policy, 80, 1-32.

-4. Shiow-Duan Hawang, Cheng-Han Tsai, and You-Chen Chen.
-(2023).
+- **2023** — Shiow-Duan Hawang, Cheng-Han Tsai, and You-Chen Chen.
 Where You Stand Depends on Where You Sit: The Impact of Incumbent on Taiwan Legislators’ Stance on Importing US Pork and Beef Issues.
 Taiwanese Journal of Political Science, 98, 41-82.

-3. Meng-Che Yu, Shiow-Duan Hawang, and You-Chen Chen.
-(2022).
+- **2022** — Meng-Che Yu, Shiow-Duan Hawang, and You-Chen Chen.
 Voters' Expectation Discrepancy, Citizen Watch, and Congressional Performance: An Analysis of the Ninth Legislative Yuan in Taiwan.
 Taiwan Democracy Quarterly, 19(1), 41-82.

-2. Yu-Chung Shen and You-Chen Chen.
-(2021).
+- **2021** — Yu-Chung Shen and You-Chen Chen.
 Directly Elected President, Democratization and Party System Change: A Comparative Study on European Countries.
 Issues and Studies, 60(3), 1-33.

-1. Yu-Chung Shen and You-Chen Chen.
-(2020).
+- **2020** — Yu-Chung Shen and You-Chen Chen.
 Election Campaigns on Social Media: A Study of Taiwan's 2018 Municipal Elections.
 Journal of National Development Studies, 19(2), 129-154.

 ---